-On a winter day in 1903, in the Outer Banks of North Carolina, two unknown brothers from Ohio changed history.
-But it would take the world some time to believe what had happened: the age of flight had begun, with the first heavier-than-air, powered machine carrying a pilot.
-Who were these men and how was it that they achieved what they did?
+On a winter day in 1903, in the Outer Banks of North Carolina, two brothers - bicycle mechanics from Dayton, Ohio - changed history.
+But it would take the world some time to believe that the age of flight had begun, with the first powered machine carrying a pilot.

 Due to many publishers not providing a Canadian list price the Canadian list price shown is an estimation based upon the US list price multiplied by the current exchange rate.